hientptran/WS22-Notes/Operating systems/Deadlock.md

 	- **Negation**: Prozesse fordern keine weiteren Ressourcen an
 	- **Idee**:
 		- Ressourcen schon bei Prozessstart anfordern -> Ein Prozess muss niemals auf R warten.
+		- Require all processes to request all their resources before starting execution.
 		- If everything is available, the process will be allocated whatever it needs and can run to completion.
 If one or more resources are busy, nothing will be allocated and the process would just wait.
 	- **Problem**:
 		- Bei Prozessstart oft nicht bekannt, welche Ressourcen wann benötigt werden